usama0x01/apkpure-bulk-dl/README.md

 ## Usage

-1. Prepare a file named `package_list.txt` containing one package name per line, representing the APKs you want to download.
+1. Prepare a file named `package_list.txt` containing one package name per line, representing the APKs you want to download. (com.twitter.android)

 2. Run the APKPure Bulk Downloader script: